ArnolFokam/awesome-x/README.md

 I write [Chocolate Cookie Bytes](https://chocolatecookiebytes.substack.com/welcome), a newsletter about breaking into AI as an African in STEM.

-You can also [book a call with me](https://calendar.app.google/cJrAvj9qJEbEPsiB9) to talk through AI, research, STEM opportunities, or building your path.
+You can also [chat with me](https://calendar.app.google/cJrAvj9qJEbEPsiB9) about AI, research, STEM opportunities, or building your path.